facebook

 How do I know that IM 6–8 Math Accelerated is IM Certified?

-Because there are numerous versions of IM curricula offered in the market, we created the IM Certification distinction for educators to easily identify the IM curricula that is directly from IM and guarantees the critical oversight, review, and quality expected from IM and the IM authors.
+Because there are numerous versions of IM curricula offered, we created the IM Certification distinction for educators to easily identify the IM curricula that is directly from IM.
+This guarantees the critical oversight, review, and quality expected from IM and IM authors.
 Always look for the IM Certified logo.
-IM Certified curricula is available exclusively from the three IM Certified Distribution Partners: Kendall Hunt, LearnZillion, and McGraw-Hill.
+IM Certified curricula is available exclusively from the three IM Certified distribution partners: Kendall Hunt, Imagine Learning, and Kiddom.

 How is IM 6–8 Math Accelerated different from other accelerated programs?

 The vast majority of traditional accelerated programs advance students by skipping levels or entire grades.
 With the current standards-based model of mathematics education, this approach is creating significant knowledge gaps in students as they approach higher grade-level mathematics.
-To address this issue, IM authored IM 6–8 Math Accelerated which does not jeopardize the understanding of foundational concepts by compacting the curriculum so no crucial mathematical concepts are missed.
+To address this issue, IM authored IM 6–8 Math Accelerated which does not jeopardize the understanding of foundational concepts.
+Instead, it compacts the curriculum so no crucial mathematical concepts are missed.

 Who is IM 6–8 Math Accelerated for?

 Thoughtful accelerated programs compact the same content into a shorter time period and don’t skip material altogether.
 This means that students interested in accelerating in math before high school must be prepared to encounter new content at a faster pace than they are used to.
 Educators need a comprehensive and equitable evaluative process for identifying students for acceleration.
-IM believes IM 6–8 Math Accelerated is appropriate for a very small subset of students that regularly consume extension and enrichment materials provided in the regular curriculum and have displayed exceptional rigor in—and fluency and understanding of—mathematics.
+IM believes IM 6–8 Math Accelerated is suitable for a very small subset of students who consistently engage with extension and enrichment materials provided in the regular curriculum and demonstrate exceptional rigor, fluency, and understanding in mathematics.

 What courses are being compressed?

-IM 6–8 Math grades 6, 7, and 8 are being compressed into 2 courses which we anticipate students will take during their 6th and 7th grade years.
+IM 6–8 Math grades 6, 7, and 8 are compressed into two courses that we anticipate students will take during their 6th and 7th grade years.

 Where is the material from?